Pete Gas: World Wrestling Federation (1999–2001)

-The Mean Street Posse (1999–2000)
+Mean Street Posse (1999–2000)

 In early-1999, Shane McMahon asked Gasparino and their mutual friend Rodney Leinhardt to film a series of vignettes about their upbringing in Greenwich to promote his match with X-Pac at WrestleMania XV.
 The tongue-in-cheek vignettes bragged about the toughness of McMahon and his friends from the "mean streets" of Greenwich.
 Renamed "Pete Gas", Gasparino (along with Rodney and two other childhood friends of Shane, "Billy P" and "Willie Greene") made his live debut in the WWF on the March 22, 1999 episode of Raw, interfering in a street fight between McMahon and X-Pac.
-Dubbed "The Mean Street Posse", Gas and the others went on to appear in McMahon's corner at WrestleMania XV on March 28, 1999, helping him defeat X-Pac.
+Dubbed the "Mean Street Posse", Gas and the others went on to appear in McMahon's corner at WrestleMania XV on March 28, 1999, helping him defeat X-Pac.

 After Gas and Rodney had made several appearances with the WWF, they were offered one-year contracts.
 Gas left his job, becoming a full-time performer with the WWF.
 He was trained as a wrestler by Tom Prichard.
 Playing on their "preppy" image, the Posse members wrestled in argyle sweater vests and khakis.
 Inspired by the Socs, a gang of wealthy teenagers from the 1983 film The Outsiders, the Mean Street Posse were comedic villains: "the rich kids that everyone hated".

-Following WrestleMania XV, The Mean Street Posse were drawn into the feud between Shane McMahon and his father Vince, resulting in them facing Vince McMahon's "stooges", Gerald Brisco and Pat Patterson in a series of matches.
-On the April 29, 1999 episode of Smackdown, The Mean Street Posse became members of The Corporate Ministry.
+Following WrestleMania XV, the Mean Street Posse were drawn into the feud between Shane McMahon and his father Vince, resulting in them facing Vince McMahon's "stooges", Gerald Brisco and Pat Patterson in a series of matches.
+On the April 29, 1999 episode of Smackdown, the Mean Street Posse became members of The Corporate Ministry.
 On the May 10, 1999 episode of Raw, Gas and Rodney lost to Brisco and Patterson in a loser leaves town match.
 The television ratings for the segment the match appeared in were at that time the highest ever recorded for a WWF television program.
 They returned on the June 7, 1999 episode of Raw.
-On June 21, 1999, Gas and Rodney were joined by Joey Abs, turning The Mean Street Posse from a tag team into a stable.
+On June 21, 1999, Gas and Rodney were joined by Joey Abs, turning the Mean Street Posse from a tag team into a stable.
 Unlike Gas and Rodney, Abs was not a childhood friend of Shane McMahon; instead, he was an experienced wrestler added to the group as a ringer.